Best vacuum for pet hair 2024: tested by experts

 Reasons to avoid

-This is the best vacuum cleaner for pet hair, and one of the best in the world on every surface.
+This is the best vacuum cleaner in the world on every surface, and it particularly shines on pet hair.
 When we tested the anti-tangle hair screw on an old dog bed, it not only picked up all of the hair but restored the color from a faded gray to a bright blue.
 It also has an an effective anti-tangle brush bar that will save you the horrible job of picking hair out of the vacuum.

-The Dyson V15 Detect, along with the newer Gen5detect, lead the line up of the best vacuums and the best Dysons for the diode laser, which illuminates dust and particles the naked eye can't see.
+The Dyson V15 Detect also leads the line up of best vacuums and the best Dysons for its diode laser, which illuminates dust and particles the naked eye can't see.
 This couples with a sensor which measures microscopic dust particles in real time.
 We were prepared for these to be useless gimmicks but they genuinely improve performance, as the laser helps you clean more deeply and the sensor adjusts the suction power depending on how dirty your floors are.

 But like most Dyson products, this quality comes at a cost.
-This is the best vacuum you can possibly buy for pet hair, with the best suction we've ever seen in a vacuum cleaner, but it will set you back more than $700.
-We also aren't fans of the fact that dust occasionally gets stuck in the dust bin, and that you have to hold down the trigger to keep it running, which might become uncomfortable if you have mobility issues with your hands (if that's off-putting, the Gen5detect and the V12 Detect Slim have a single power button instead).
+This is the best vacuum you can possibly buy, but it will set you back more than $700.
+We also aren't fans of the fact that dust occasionally gets stuck in the dust bin, and that you have to hold down the trigger to keep it running, which might become uncomfortable if you have mobility issues with your hands.

 You can find more detail in our Dyson V15 Detect cordless vacuum review.